Your state's best soul food restaurant

 Michigan: Detroit Soul, Detroit

-People can’t stop talking about the mac ‘n’ cheese from family-run carry-out spot Detroit Soul, which was founded in 2015 by brothers Jerome Brown and Samuel Van Buren.
-Although it's known for serving comfort food with a healthy twist, it doesn’t compromise on flavour.
-The cheesy dish can compete with most people’s grandma’s version.
-The pork chops, catfish and fried chicken are also worth checking out.
+Family-run carry-out spot Detroit Soul was founded in 2015 by brothers Jerome Brown and Samuel Van Buren.
+Although it's known for serving comfort food with a healthy twist, there's no compromising on flavor.
+The mac ’n’ cheese is popular with customers, while the pork chops, catfish, and fried chicken are also worth checking out.
 All meals come with two sides and a large cornbread muffin.

 Mississippi: Bully’s Restaurant, Jackson

-A neighbourhood joint that has been open for more than 35 years, Bully’s Restaurant offers some real soul food classics.
-You can find neck bones, pig’s feet, chitterlings (hog’s intestines), beef tips with rice, fried catfish and barbecued ribs on the menu.
-It seems whatever the order is, down to the mac ‘n’ cheese, lima beans, yams, cabbage, okra and fresh greens, customers are impressed.
+Longstanding neighborhood joint Bully’s Restaurant offers some real soul food classics.
+You can find neck bones, pig’s feet, chitterlings (hog’s intestines), beef tips with rice, fried catfish, and barbecued ribs on the menu.
+Sides include mac ’n’ cheese, lima beans, yams, cabbage, okra, and fresh greens, and customers rave about them all.

 Missouri: Gourmet Soul, St. Louis

-Soul food with a gourmet flare is what you get at Gourmet Soul, the love child of founder chef Lavinia McCoy.
-Dishes such as fried salmon over coco rice with Cajun cream sauce, and shrimp and grits are perfectly plated and receive rave reviews from customers.
-The environment is suitably swish too, featuring velvet chairs, a silver bar and cool paintings.
+Soul food with gourmet flair is what you get at Gourmet Soul, the brainchild of chef Lavinia McCoy.
+Its dishes, such as fried salmon over coco rice with Cajun cream sauce, and shrimp and grits, are perfectly plated and receive rave reviews from customers.
+The décor is suitably fancy too, featuring velvet chairs, a silver bar, and cool paintings.

 Nevada: EllaEm’s Soul Food, North Las Vegas

-Everything is prepared to order at EllaEm’s Soul Food so expect to wait, but for those who can be patient, the rewards are great.
-Wow-worthy mains include slow-cooked oxtails served swimming in gravy, beef meatloaf smothered in tomato sauce, golden fried shrimp so well-seasoned it will make your mouth tingle and tender slices of grilled liver with sautéed onions.
+Customers rate both the service and ambiance at EllaEm’s Soul Food – and they especially love the 1980s music playing in the background.
+Favorite dishes include slow-cooked oxtail served swimming in gravy, beef meatloaf smothered in tomato sauce, golden fried shrimp with Granny's special seasoning, and tender slices of grilled liver with sautéed onions.

 New Jersey: Vonda’s Kitchen, Newark

-Want healthy comfort food?
-Homey restaurant Vonda’s Kitchen has an all-day breakfast menu featuring spinach and ricotta pancakes and silver dollar pancakes with berries and maple cream which customers love.
-Meanwhile, classic Southern dishes such as fried chicken, fried catfish and mac ‘n’ cheese are made with fresh, local, organic ingredients.
-The prices are great too.
+Looking for comfort food that's healthy, too?
+Vonda’s Kitchen has an all-day breakfast menu featuring both spinach and ricotta pancakes and silver dollar pancakes with berries and maple cream, which customers love.
+Classic Southern dishes such as fried chicken, fried catfish, and mac ’n’ cheese are also made with fresh, local, organic ingredients.

 New Mexico: Frank’s Famous Chicken & Waffles, Albuquerque

-If you’re a fan of chicken and waffles, there’s no better place than Frank’s Famous Chicken & Waffles which featured on Food Network's Diners, Drive-Ins and Dives.
-Customers love pairing its Pecan & Bacon Waffles with its perfectly seasoned fried chicken.
-It's not all about the chicken though: the fried catfish, fried gherkins and sweet tea and Kool-Aid mason jars are also worth a try.
+If you’re a fan of chicken and waffles, there’s no better place than Frank’s Famous Chicken & Waffles, which featured on Food Network's Diners, Drive-Ins and Dives.
+Customers love pairing the pecan and bacon waffles with perfectly seasoned fried chicken.
+It's not all about the chicken, though: the fried catfish, fried gherkins, and sweet tea also get rave reviews.

-The best jerk chicken and barbecued ribs can be found at small takeout joint Taste of Heaven in Brooklyn.
-Customers rave about how moist the meat is and how it just slips off the bone.
-Dinners are served with two sides, including mac 'n' cheese and collard greens, and cornbread.
-While you’re there, check out the dessert options which include German chocolate cake and key lime cheesecake.
-Get your order to go as there are only a few small tables.
+The best jerk chicken and barbecued ribs can be found at the small takeout joint Taste of Heaven in Brooklyn.
+Customers rave about how tender and full of flavor the meat is, and how it slips off the bone.
+Dishes are served with cornbread and two sides, including mac ’n’ cheese and collard greens.
+While you’re here, check to see whether the German chocolate cake and the Key lime cheesecake make an appearance on the dessert menu.

 North Carolina: Nana Morrison’s Soul Food, Charlotte

-When the Morrison family moved to Charlotte, they couldn’t find soul food, so set up Nana Morrison’s Soul Food to fill the gap.
-Customers comment on how well-seasoned and crunchy the skin is on the fried chicken.
-They also compliment the sweet yams, moist cornbread, collard greens and mac ‘n’ cheese.
+When the Morrison family moved to Charlotte, they couldn’t find any soul food, so they set up Nana Morrison’s Soul Food to fill the gap.
+Customers comment on how well seasoned and crunchy the skin on the fried chicken is.
+Daily specials have included smothered meatballs, chicken Alfredo, and meatloaf, while delicious sides – such as sweet yams, cornbread, collard greens, and mac ’n’ cheese – are just waiting to be devoured.

 Ohio: Rasheedah's Cafe, Cincinnati

-A cornerstone in its Cincinnati neighbourhood, Rasheedah’s Cafe has been serving halal soul food to customers since 1993.
-From the fried chicken to the salmon croquettes and cornbread, everything is said to be phenomenal.
-Plus you get so much for what you pay, and it comes out quickly, even during busy times.
+A cornerstone of its Cincinnati neighborhood, Rasheedah’s Cafe has been serving halal soul food to customers since 1993.
+From the fried chicken to the beef short ribs, salmon croquettes, and cornbread, everything is said to be phenomenal.
+Sides include mac ’n’ cheese and candied yams.

 Pennsylvania: Mississippi Chicken Shack, Beaver Falls

-Set up by retired caseworker William Coleman, Mississippi Chicken Shack serves the best fried chicken around, according to satisfied customers.
-Choose what kind of meat you want out of leg, thigh, breast and wing, plus two musically-named side dishes.
-We like the sound of “Tina Turner” Mashed Potatoes with “Rolling on the River” Gravy.
+Set up by retired caseworker William Coleman, Mississippi Chicken Shack serves the best fried chicken around, according to happy customers.
+Choose what kind of meat you want out of leg, thigh, breast, and wing, and enjoy it with two of the musically named side dishes.
+We like the sound of 'Tina Turner' mashed potatoes with 'Rolling on the River' gravy.
 A piece of cornbread is thrown in for free.

 South Carolina: Hannibal’s Kitchen, Charleston

-You can’t miss soul food and seafood joint Hannibal’s Kitchen, thanks to the big orange building it’s located in.
-Inside, the walls are covered in photos of the Huger family who have run the restaurant since 1985.
-It’s famous for its crab and shrimp rice which is packed with protein and flavour.
-The pork chop with red rice is also worth a look in.
+You can’t miss soul food and seafood joint Hannibal’s Kitchen, thanks to its bright orange building.
+Inside, the walls are covered in photos of the Huger family, who have run the restaurant since 1985.
+It’s famous for its crab and shrimp rice, which is packed with flavor, while the pork chop with red rice is a customer favorite.

 Utah: Sauce Boss Southern Kitchen, Draper

-We have Chef Julius’ grandma to thank for the talent at Sauce Boss Southern Kitchen.
-He learnt the cooking basics from her from a young age.
-Start with the fried green tomatoes with pickled okra and ranch dressing.
-Follow them up with fried chicken with maple hot sauce or the catfish.
+We have Chef Julius’ grandma to thank for the talent at Sauce Boss Southern Kitchen; Julius learnt the cooking basics from her from a young age.
+For a memorable meal, start with the fried green tomatoes with pickled okra and ranch dressing – then follow them up with fried chicken with maple hot sauce or the catfish.
 Both options come with two sides and cornbread.
-Customers say the portions and prices are great.

 Virginia: Croaker’s Spot, Richmond